XTheocharis/narproxy/README.md

 *   pfSense 2.7.x
 *   FreeBSD 13.x

-Compatibility with other systems or versions is not tested.
+Compatibility with other operating systems or versions is not tested.

 ## License